 Regular subsystem - these subsystems don’t have an integrated PID controller and are used for subsystems without PID control for feedback or for subsystems requiring more complex control than can be handled with the default embedded PID controller.

 As you look through more of this documentation the differences between the subsystem types will become more apparent.

 Each subsystem consists of a number of actuators, sensors and controllers that it uses to perform its operations.
 These sensors and actuators are added to the subsystem with which they are associated.
 Each of the sensors and actuators comes from the RobotBuilder palette and is dragged to the appropriate subsystem.
 For each, there are usually other properties that must be set such as port numbers and other parameters specific to the component.

 In this example there is an Elevator subsystem that uses a motor and a potentiometer (motor and pot) that have been dragged to the Elevator subsystem.

 Commands are distinct goals that the robot will perform.
 These commands are added by dragging the command under the “Commands” folder.
-When creating a command, there are 3 primary choices (shown on the palette on the left of the picture):
+When creating a command, there are 7 choices (shown on the palette on the left of the picture):

 Normal commands - these are the most flexible command, you have to write all of the code to perform the desired actions necessary to accomplish the goal.